Before you apply for a student visa

 - NZD$1250 for each month if your programme of study is less than 36 months

 - a scholarship, such as a New Zealand Aid Programme scholarship, or

 - a sponsor or family member who's agreed to accept financial responsibility for you while you're in NZ.

-- to be healthy and of good character.
+To get a visa, you need to be healthy and of good character.

+If you're a fee paying student, you need approved medical and travel insurance.
 Contact your education provider to get help with arranging medical and travel insurance.

 International students who are 9 or younger must:

 - have a parent or legal guardian living with them, or